Zalo toys scream “swanky”: from 24k gold chains and Swarovski crystal everywhere, to app control and self-heating functions.

 Clitorally, the Zalo Queen is more effective.
 But still, the vibrating motor needs work: I find myself craving more penetrating vibes—ones that travel better, deeper into my pelvic floor, and provide more all-around sensation.
 If you’re more into focused clitoral stimulation than I am, you may have better luck with the Queen Set due to its silicone nozzle.

 The Zalo Queen is beautiful, and I wanted to love it, but it’s not the toy for me.
 Both the Jopen Pave Vivian and the Pillow Talk Sassy (comparison here) have better vibrating motors than the Zalo Queen, have an elegant aesthetic,3 and don’t force you to download the app to get to a higher vibration intensity.
-(But if you’re a fan of app control, then, hey, the We-Vibe Rave has a stronger, rumblier motor than the Queen and can be controlled from all over—not just 30 feet away.)
+(But if you’re a fan of app control, then, hey, the We-Vibe Rave has a stronger, rumblier motor than the Queen and can be controlled long-distance too.)

 * * *